jwerardi/Prism/README.md

 "Prism" is a photography based web application with an emphasis on a minimalistic aesthetic, tag based search functionality, and a portfolio style user profile.
 The goal is to provide photographers with a professional and interactive environment to share their work and connect with others.

+Functionality as of (3/12/2016):
+- Create an account
+- Login
+- Update your profile
+- Post pictures from a direct URL
+- Comment on pictures
+- Update picture title
+- Delete pictures
+- Follow other uses
+- Notifications when a user follows you or comments on your picture
+- Search by username
+- Explore (four random accounts)

 # [Example Profile](https://prismphotoapp.herokuapp.com/user/tyler)
 Profile Mock-up
 ![mockup](http://i.imgur.com/TnfgiFU.jpg)